-When selfies first emerged, the trend seemed fun, yet annoying, but mostly harmless.
-Since then, we have come to realize that it’s not just some passing trend.
+When the selfie phenomenon first emerged, the trend seemed fun, yet annoying, but mostly harmless.
+Since then, we have come to realize that it’s not just some passing trend of pictures shared on social media.
 Google reported that in a single year, 24 billion selfies were uploaded to its platform and that was back in 2016.
 With our selfie obsession only growing, experts have raised concerns in recent years about the impacts of this culture.
 After all, a selfie is both a celebration of the self and an embrace of vanity.
 This makes it uniquely multidimensional in its impacts on mental health, particularly self-esteem.
 The relationship between selfie-taking and self-worth and body image can be rather complicated because of various factors that motivate us to take and share selfies, as well as the uniqueness of each individual’s personality.
+In this article, we talk about the effect of selfie obsessed culture on young people.

 It’s Not All Bad: The Benefits of Selfies

 Another study conducted at the University of California, Irvine , reached similar conclusions.
-Selfies were found to have a positive influence, irrespective of whether they were shared or not.
+Selfies were found to have a positive influence, irrespective of whether they were shared on social media sites or not.
 Interestingly, participants had a stronger mood boost even when they fake smiled for selfies.
 Researchers believe that taking selfies makes you increasingly comfortable with your body, which leads to overall improvements in mood and self-esteem.

 The Dark Side: Narcissistic Personality Disorder, Anxiety, & Worse